mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

     mothur > align.seqs(fasta=esophagus.fasta, reference=core_set_aligned.imputed.fasta, processors=2)

 Next, we want to make sure that our sequences overlap over the same region of the 16S rRNA gene.
-First let\'s take a look at a [ summary](summary.seqs) basic statistics of our sequence
+First let's take a look at a [ summary](summary.seqs) basic statistics of our sequence
 collection: